dhis2-metadata/IDSR-AGG-Integrated_Disease_Surveillance_And_Response/docs/vpd_surveillance_aggregate_design.md

 | Confirmed AFP (WPV)                                          | 1 confirmed case                                             |No |
 | Suspected Diarrhea with Blood (Shigella)                     | 1 suspected case                                             |No |

-Note the differentiation between `suspected cases` and `confirmed cases.` In the context of the surveillance package, suspected cases identify if an area is in alert while confirmed case identify if an area is in outbreak.
+Note the differentiation between `suspected cases` and `confirmed cases.` In the context of this surveillance package, suspected cases identify if an area is in alert while confirmed case identify if an area is in outbreak.

 These rules can be set to run automatically or can also be run manually.
 Configuration of the automated process is discussed within the installation guide.